Top Rated in Orange County

 Chin augmentation involves altering both the shape and projection of your chin to improve chin aesthetics.
 Orange County chin augmentation surgery can provide you with a permanent enhancement of your chin appearance as well as improve your overall facial balance, especially from the side.
 Patients are usually ecstatic with their chin augmentation results and enjoy a lifetime of improved chin shape after a short recovery period.

 Chin augmentation is performed using a silicone implant placed over the most inferior anterior aspect of the bony chin through a small incision in the natural shadow of the neck (submental region).
 Silicone chin implants are safe, and made from medical-grade materials that look and feel natural.
 Chin implants are variable in both projection and width, allowing your surgeon to alter both chin projection and shape to meet your specific needs.
-A complimentary consultation with Our Surgical Team will allow you to explore whether a chin implant is appropriate for you.
+A complimentary consultation with Dr. Paris will allow you to explore whether a chin implant is appropriate for you.

 Procedure: Chin augmentation by insertion of a silicone facial implant in order to correct sagging skin of the chin area and improve the overall shape and balance of the face and neck.